gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-testing.md

 /__testfixtures__/MyTransform.output.js
 ```

-A simple example of unit tests is bundled in the [sample directory](sample).
+A simple example of unit tests is bundled in the [sample directory][sample].

-The `testUtils` module exposes a number of useful helpers for unit testing.
+The [testUtils module][testutil] exposes a number of useful helpers for unit testing.

 ## `defineTest`